IBUNHABIBU/js-practices/README.md

 ## Command to see number of commits within a specific day
 git rev-list --count HEAD --since="Jan 29 2021" --before="June 29 2021"

+## no of commits by username
+git shortlog -s -n